ADULT PROTECTIVE SERVICES

 Reporting Abuse

-Utah law (62A-3-305) mandates any person who has reason to believe that a vulnerable adult is being abused, neglected, or exploited must immediately notify Adult Protective Services or the nearest law enforcement office.
+Utah law (62A-3-305opens in a new tab) mandates any person who has reason to believe that a vulnerable adult is being abused, neglected, or exploited must immediately notify Adult Protective Services or the nearest law enforcement office.

 How to Report

-medication or isolation that could cause harm to a vulnerable adult is illegal and must be reported.
+Causing harm or injury, attempting to cause harm or inappropriately using physical restraint, medication or isolation that could cause harm to a vulnerable adult is illegal and must be reported.

 Physical and Sexual Abuse